Vkanhan/filesearcher/README.md

-# Go Search Your File in Web
+# File searcher

-This is a simple Go application that allows users to search for files in a specified directory using regular expressions.
+This is a simple Go application that allows users to search for files in a specified directory.
 The application run as web application or as a command-line tool.

 ![Search Form](assets/search_form.png)
 *The user-friendly HTML form where you input your search criteria.*